Learn exactly how steam cleaners work, and how they leave floors sparkling clean.

 Depending on how long it takes for your steam cleaner to heat up, you may have some time on your hands before you can start cleaning.

 To thoroughly clean your carpet, use the extra time to move the furniture off of it.
-Read more about the best steam cleaners for couches in our review.

 Depending on the thickness of your carpet, you may also need to hold the steam in place longer than what the instructions say.